- What is TriTerm Medical insurance?

-2. How do TriTerm Medical plans compare to other short-term medical plans?
+- How do TriTerm Medical plans compare to other short term medical plans?

-4. Which TriTerm Medical plan is right for you?
+- Which TriTerm Medical plan is a good fit for you?

-8. Where can you learn more about TriTerm Medical?
+- Where can you learn more about TriTerm Medical insurance?

 Maybe you just quit your job and lost your employer-sponsored health insurance benefits.
 Or you’re self-employed and need coverage.
 Or perhaps you turned 26, can no longer be on your parents’ health insurance, and need a quick fix.